nw-0712/nw-project2/README.md

 Match the space alien tiles and improve your memory<br/>

 OVERVIEW<br/>
 This is a memory match game is done in HTML, CSS, and JavaScript.
-It's a browser-based card matching game, that consists of space and alien cards and the user matching the various card pairs, to imrpove your memory and concentration.
+It's a browser-based card matching game, that consists of space and alien cards and the user matching the various card pairs, to improve your memory and concentration.
+The objective is to try and match the pairs in a ceratin amount of time.

 How It Works<br/>
 If you're unfamiliar with the game, the rules are very simple; flip over two hidden cards at a time to locate the ones that match!